 The Peer Review of Teaching Protocol/Peer Review of Online Teaching Protocol/Peer Review of Clinical Teaching forms can be used for evaluation of teaching; e.g., for annual reviews and promotion and tenure.
-(Current UA Promotion and Tenure guidelines for both tenure- and career-track instructors, as well as continuing-status dossiers, include a teaching evaluation to be conducted by a member(s) of the unit's tenure/promotion committees.
+Current UA Promotion and Tenure guidelines for both tenure- and career-track instructors, as well as continuing-status dossiers, include a teaching evaluation to be conducted by a member(s) of the unit's tenure/promotion committees.

 Recommended guidelines for using the protocol for evaluation of teaching:

 - Department faculty members agree on which Classroom Observation Tool items will be used for all teaching evaluations in that department.
-(No more than 20 items is recommended; we recommend creating a departmental template.)
-For review of online courses, all items on the Online Course Review Tool are scored.
+No more than ten items is recommended; we recommend creating a departmental template.

 - Reviewers consciously strive to set aside any biases; e.g. those related to gender, ethnicity, and teaching style.
-For more information on unconscious bias, see http://diversity.arizona.edu/sites/diversity/files/hidden_unconscious_bias._a_primer.pdf.
-For information on how faculty gender and race impact teaching experiences, see http://www.crlt.umich.edu/publinks/CRLT_no19.pdf.
+Resources on unconscious bias and how faculty gender and race impact teaching experiences can guide reviewers.

-- More than one class session is observed or more than one reviewer observes different class sessions to provide a more reliable sense of the candidate’s overall teaching quality.
+- For on-ground courses, more than one class session is observed or more than one reviewer observes different class sessions to provide a more reliable sense of the candidate’s overall teaching quality.
 For review of online courses, multiple reviewers of the course site or reviews at different points during the semester can provide a more reliable view of the candidate.

-- Reviewers prepare a letter addressed to the department head that summarizes the candidate’s strengths and areas that need development, citing specific examples from the class observations/course site reviews.
+- Reviewer(s) prepares a summary letter addressed to the department head that summarizes the candidate’s strengths and areas that need development, citing specific examples from the class observations/course site reviews.

 - The following questions can be used as a guide for preparing the summary letter:

-- What is the class that was observed/reviewed (level, format, content)?
+- What is the class/clinical teaching that was observed/reviewed (level, format, content)?

-- How many class sessions were observed and how many observers collaborated on this review?
+- How many class/clinical teaching sessions were observed and how many observers collaborated on this review?

-- What did the instructor do during the class sessions/in online learning activities and assessments to engage students in learning important content?
+- What did the instructor do during the class sessions/in online learning activities and assessments/during clinical teaching to engage students in learning important content?
 How could the instructor improve student engagement?

-- What did the instructor do during the class sessions/in online learning activities and assessments to assess students’ learning of important content (informally or formally)?
+- What did the instructor do during the class sessions/in online learning activities and assessments/during clinical teaching to assess students’ learning of important content (informally or formally)?
 How could the instructor improve student assessment?

 If you have any questions about the use of the Peer Review of Teaching Protocol or would like to provide any feedback, please email Ingrid Novodvorsky.